laurenah/laurenah/README.md

 **laurenah/laurenah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm a third generation programmer, passionate about problem solving and learning new things.
-I love to read, listen to music, and go camping.
+I love to read, listen to music, camp, ski, play videogames, board games and card games.

 - 💬 Ask me about books, tech, videogames
 - 😄 Pronouns: she/her